 - the Member's name (given and family name), address and date of birth (where known).
-The Register may also contain any other name by which the Member is or was known; and - (b) the date on which the Member's name was entered on the Register.
+The Register may also contain any other name by which the Member is or was known; - (b) the date on which the Member's name was entered on the Register; and - (c) the Member's Registered Ward.